minecrafter4ty6/MCForge-MCLawl/README.md

 About MCForge Classic
 ---------------------

 MCForge classic is a classic Minecraft server software based on MCLawl.
 It has been released under an open-source license to allow the community to help us develop it further.
-We welcome all pull requests and will merge them in at our own discretion.
-For more information, visit [our wiki][1].

 The official website for MCForge is [mcforge.net][2]